bad64/BadLED/README.md

 # What currently works

 * The firmware (it could use some cleaning though)
-* The desktop app
+* The desktop app (mostly)

 # What needs to be done

+* Add a widget to manipulate the delay to the desktop app
 * The mobile app
 * Release packages

 # What should ideally be done

-* Better out-of-box stick support (through reporting button names from the hardware), currently the software as-is only supports 8 button sticks with 4 joystick LEDs
+* ~~Better out-of-box stick support (through reporting button names from the hardware), currently the software as-is only supports 8 button sticks with 4 joystick LEDs~~ Will likely not be done due to this project being basically made for the Brook UFB

 # Releases